Blog June 02, 2021 |

 Comparing the CDP to Other Tech

+The modern martech landscape is crowded, with thousands of vendors offering solutions across various categories—from business intelligence to marketing automation.
+This complexity often makes it difficult to discern how different platforms genuinely compare.
+The sheer number of technologies one can incorporate in their martech stacks is exhaustive.
 Just look at Scott Brinker’s Marketing Technology Landscape Supergraphic — now 8,000 vendors strong (and growing) — for proof of just how many tools there are.

 Customer Relationship Management (CRM) Software

 Until just a decade ago, the CRM was the ultimate database.
-Put plainly, it was the primary tech businesses turned to claim they had a “customer relationship management strategy.”
+Put plainly, it was the primary tech businesses that turned to claim they had a “customer relationship management strategy.”

 Raab explained to CMSWire how the CRM’s lacking (and dated) data architecture has led to lots of wasted business spend for large-scale organizations in recent years: